Policy Matters staff – July 2014

 If you would like to have a Policy Matters staffer speak at your event, please fill out our speaker request form.

 Policy liaison Hannah Halbert is the face of Policy Matters to state lawmakers and others in Columbus as well as our lead workforce researcher.
-Hannah comes to Policy Matters from the Equal Justice Foundation and the Legal Aid Society of Columbus – in both places she represented low-income consumers who had been victimized by predatory lenders of different types.
-Hannah has worked for Kentuckians for the Commonwealth and clerked for the Appalachian Citizens Law Center, as well as interning for various judges, courts and legislators in Minnesota and Kentucky.
+Hannah came to Policy Matters from the Equal Justice Foundation and the Legal Aid Society of Columbus – in both places she represented low-income consumers who had been victimized by predatory lenders of different types.
+Hannah has worked for Kentuckians for the Commonwealth and clerked for the Appalachian Citizens Law Center; she interned for various judges, courts and legislators in Minnesota and Kentucky.
 Hannah has both a master’s in nonprofit management and a law degree from Hamline University.
 Her undergraduate degree is from Transylvania University.

 Contact Hannah in our Columbus office.

 Amy Hanauer is the founding executive director of Policy Matters Ohio.
 She has a master’s of Public Administration from the University of Wisconsin-Madison and a B.A. from Cornell University.
 Before starting Policy Matters in 2000, Amy did research and policy work in Wisconsin, Colorado and Washington D.C.
 In addition to running Policy Matters, Amy does research on work, wages, tax policy, energy policy and other issues.
 Amy is on the board of directors and the executive committee of the national think tank Dēmos, the steering committee for Emerald Cities Cleveland, and the advisory committee to the national Economic Analysis and Research Network (EARN).
-Read her piece on Ohio in a 2011 edition of The Nation magazine, this profile about her that ran in the Plain Dealer, or her piece for Belt Magazine on starting a movement (with a bonus reference to bicycles!).
+Read her Dissent Magazine article on local innovation, her piece on Ohio in a 2011 edition of The Nation magazine, this profile about her that ran in the Plain Dealer, or her piece for Belt Magazine on starting a movement (with a bonus reference to bicycles!).

 Click play to watch Amy discuss the Policy Matters mission:Image courtesy of Phoebe Jones